 We were able to find a campsite just outside the forest’s limits at Patrick’s Point State Park.
 A very nice (typical) State Park – much like our very own Provincial Parks – fully treed, and a little rustic.

-Patrick’s Point campground came with spectacular ocean scenery too.
+Patrick’s Point campground comes with spectacular ocean scenery too.

 If you ever get a chance to drive through the Redwood Forest you won’t be disappointed.
 It’s truly a spectacular sight!